fitramela/WidaTech/README.md

 1. Open a terminal and execute the command `cd SERVER`
 2. Execute the command `npm install` to install dependencies
+3. Execute the command `npx sequelize db:migrate` to migrate data
+4. Execute the command `npx sequelize db:seed:all` to seed data
-3. Execute the command `node --watch bin/www.js` to initiate the server
+5. Execute the command `node --watch bin/www.js` to initiate the server

 ### Client